Once Upon a Time (The Twilight Zone): Production

 Buster Keaton was once one of the biggest stars of the silent era, and this episode featuring him was intended as an homage to that work.
 One sequence, occurring almost immediately after traveling to the episode's present day, is a near exact replication of a gag Keaton introduced some forty-one years earlier in a Fatty Arbuckle film titled The Garage.

 The parts set in the 1890s are done in the style of a silent film with intertitles and feature only a soundtrack of a saloon piano (and Rod Serling's customary opening and closing narration).
-The music was composed by William Lava and was performed (uncredited) by veteran Hollywood studio and session pianist Ray Turner.
+The music was composed by William Lava and was performed by veteran Hollywood studio and session pianist Ray Turner.

 Much is made of the fact that Mulligan shows up in 1961 with no pants due to his getting run over by a "high speed" bicycle and falling into a water trough, forcing him to remove the pants while they dry.
 A running gag has a pants-less Mulligan being chased by a policeman in both the past and the present.